Fourth Reich: Right-wing populism

 The term has come to be used by leftist commentators to compare the rise of right-wing populism to the emergence of fascism in Europe in the 1920s and 1930s.
+There is evidence of US Army and CIA collaboration with Nazis, like Reinhard Gehlen and Wernher von Braun.
 In a 1973 interview, black American writer James Baldwin said of Richard Nixon's reelection, "To keep the nigger in his place, they brought into office law and order, but I call it the Fourth Reich."

 In 2019, Gavriel D. Rosenfeld, a professor of history at Fairfield University, argued that:Too many hyperbolic comparisons – for example, between Donald Trump and Adolf Hitler – dulls the power of historical analogies and risks crying wolf.
-Too little willingness to see past dangers lurking in the present risks underestimating the latter and ignoring the former.Trump's victory in the 2024 U.S. presidential election and his subsequent administration spurred renewed accusations of a "new Reich".
+Too little willingness to see past dangers lurking in the present risks underestimating the latter and ignoring the former.

+Prior to the 2024 United States presidential election, A Trump administration employee posted then deleted a video on his social media accounts which included the word reich.
+The political left claimed that his victory and subsequent administration also spurred renewed accusations of a "new Reich".

 German influence in the European Union

 Some commentators in Europe have used the term "Fourth Reich" to point at the influence that they believe Germany exerts within the European Union (EU).
 For example, Simon Heffer wrote in the Daily Mail that Germany's economic power, further boosted by the European financial crisis, is the "economic colonisation of Europe by stealth", whereby Berlin is using economic pressure rather than armies to "topple the leadership of a European nation".
 This, he says, constitutes the "rise of the Fourth Reich".
 Likewise, Simon Jenkins of The Guardian wrote that it is "a massive irony that old Europe's last gasp should be to seek ...
 German supremacy".
 According to Richard J. Evans of the New Statesman, this kind of language had not been heard since German reunification which sparked a wave of Germanophobic commentary.
 In a counterbalancing perspective, the "Charlemagne" columnist at The Economist reports that the German hegemony perspective does not match reality.

-In August 2012, a headline in the Italian newspaper Il Giornale used the phrase Quarto Reich (Fourth Reich) to protest German hegemony.

-This hegemony perspective gained traction in the United Kingdom, leading up to 2016 EU referendum and the subsequent Brexit negotiations.

-In December 2021, against the background of the Polish rule-of-law crisis, Jarosław Kaczyński, (then) Polish deputy Prime Minister and head of the Law and Justice Party, told the far-right Polish newspaper GPC that "Germany is trying to turn the EU into a federal 'German fourth Reich'".
+In August 2012, a headline in the Italian newspaper Il Giornale used the phrase Quarto Reich (Fourth Reich) to protest what it considered to be German hegemony.
+This hegemony perspective gained traction in the United Kingdom leading up to 2016 EU referendum and the subsequent Brexit negotiations.
+In December 2021, against the background of the Polish rule-of-law crisis, Jarosław Kaczyński, then- Deputy Prime Minister and head of Law and Justice, told the far-right Polish newspaper GPC that "Germany is trying to turn the EU into a federal 'German fourth Reich'".
 He asserted that he was only referring to the continuance from the Holy Roman Empire, not Nazi Germany.
 He criticized the vision of greater federalism, as displayed by Olaf Scholz and his coalition, as "utopian and therefore dangerous".
 Kaczynski remarked that, "if we Poles agreed to such a modern submission we would be degraded in many ways".